-Ralph Ockenfels is in his 18th season with the Titans, 10th as a Vice President and 25th overall in the National Football League.
-Entering the 2015 campaign, he was recently promoted to Vice President of Marketing and Broadcast & Digital Rights.
+Ralph Ockenfels is in his 19th season with the Titans, 11th as a Vice President and 26th overall in the National Football League in 2016.
+He was promoted to Vice President of Marketing and Broadcast & Digital Rights prior to the 2015 season.

-Under his leadership, this past offseason saw a landmark year in both new and existing sponsorships.
+Under his leadership, 2015 saw a landmark year in both new and existing sponsorships.
 The team announced on June 25th, 2015 it had secured a dynamic, new 20-year Naming Rights agreement with Nissan North America to rename the Titans’ home Nissan Stadium.
 He served the same role for the previous naming rights agreement with LP Building Products in 2006.

 In addition, during the 2015 season the team announced major marketing extensions with additional marquis partners.
 Both Pinnacle Financial Partners and LP Building Products announced long-term extensions and were also secured as enduring team partners under his management.

 His community involvement includes serving as a board member on Big Brothers and Big Sisters of Middle TN and working with Tennessee Donor Services to promote organ donation.
-In addition, he will launch the new Nissan “Titans of Taste” charity dinner to aid deserving Tennessee non–profit agencies in an impactful way during the 2015 season and for years to come.
+In addition, he launched the new Nissan “Titans of Taste” charity dinner to aid deserving Tennessee non–profit agencies in an impactful way during the 2015 season going forward.

 Prior to joining the Titans, Ockenfels was the Assistant Director of Marketing for the Green Bay Packers from 1992-98 after joining the team as an intern in 1991.
 Ockenfels served on the advance team for the Packers in Super Bowls XXXI and XXXII and Super Bowl XXXIV for the Titans.